hq6/VimFreeDrag/README.md

 This plugin enables the movement of *rectangular blocks* of text, selected using Vim's *visual block mode*.
-It was inspired by running this [this issue](https://github.com/zirrostig/vim-schlepp/issues/12#issuecomment-496709494) with a similar plugin [vim-schlepp](https://github.com/zirrostig/vim-schlepp), which was an adaptation of DragVisuals.vim.
+It was inspired by running into [this issue](https://github.com/zirrostig/vim-schlepp/issues/12#issuecomment-496709494) with a similar plugin [vim-schlepp](https://github.com/zirrostig/vim-schlepp), which was an adaptation of DragVisuals.vim.